-2.14.4.6 Rotor turning may not be practical during shipment and should commence as soon as practical after delivery to intermediate and final destination sites.
+2.14.4.6 Rotor turning is typically not practical during shipment and should commence as soon as practical after delivery to intermediate and final destination sites.

 2.14.5 Type D preservative shall be removed with solvent from all surfaces with solvent prior to installation of pump.